 - Cautions: Pungent smell excreted when crushed

-- Keep trees trimmed so branches do not touch house and give a highway into home.
+- Keep trees trimmed so branches do not touch house and give a highway into the home.

-- Caulk cracks and crevices where they may be able to enter home.
+- Caulk cracks and crevices where they may be able to enter the home.

 - Keep pet food and food in pantries tightly sealed.

-- Good sanitation practices helps eliminate potential food sources.
+- Good sanitation practices help eliminate potential food sources.